DataTable

 TIP

 Having a horizontal scroll in a large table isn't a bad practice; it's a familiar experience for most users (similar to Excel).
-It's wrong when adding columns to a table makes them unnecessarily narrow, without the need for scrolling.
+Avoid making columns too narrow trying to fit them all on the screen, as it can make data less readable.

 Two scroll bars